-Nativity preschool is open to children ages 33 months to kindergarten.
-Children must be 33 months old by September 1st and toilet-trained.
+Nativity preschool is open to children ages three to kindergarten.
+Children must be 3 years old by September 1st and toilet-trained.
 Nativity Preschool can accommodate up to 60 children per day.
 Children are supervised at all times of the day, with no exceptions.
-Parents are invited to set up a time to visit our program during the school day, if desired.
+Parents are invited to stop in and visit the program at any time.